johnharveymath/epidemiological-waves/README.md

 This is used by the Python modules in the `src` directory to classify epidemic waves in time series of cases of and deaths due to COVID-19 and create a csv file summarising the results.

 The `R` directory contains R code used to analyse the results.

-The figures in the paper were generated with [FILL IN]
+The `Figures` module in src prepares the csv files used by the R scripts to generate all figures used in the paper.

 # How to run